A for

 }

-In the example, the conditional would skip all the even numbers, so only the odd numbers would be printed on the screen.
+In the example, the conditional would cause all even numbers to be skipped, so only odd numbers would be printed on the screen.

 Using the break

-statement allows exiting the loop before the condition is met.
-This is useful in situations where a specific value is found and there is no need to continue iterating.
+statement allows you to exit the loop before the condition is met.
+This is useful in situations where a specific value is found and further iteration is not necessary.

 for (let i = 0; i < 10; i++) {